-The released rule of increase and subsequent fall in he appointed of tarking age could reduce the protonic elected by labour supply on labour demand if participation in the labour market rules are less present rate.
-On the other hand, less managraphic breads within the total population will tend to increase the burden of social protection on the working population.
+The reduced rate of increase and subsequent fall in the population of working age could reduce the pressure exerted by labour supply on labour demand if participation in the labour market remains at the present rate.
+On the other hand, the demographic trends within the total population will tend to increase the burden of social protection on the working population.